PencilCode/reference/documents/turtle/clip.html.md

 Essentially, the convex hull looks like the edge of a rubber band wrapped around an object.

+In the image below, the red border represents the convex hull.
+Note that it does not reach into the indentation in the triangle.

 <img src="http://i.imgur.com/Hpmkgin.png" width=500>

 After drawing a custom sprite using [`drawon`](drawon.html), `clip` can be used to make the sprite the shape of the drawing.